Electing to go to court

 For more information, see

-Checklist: Things to consider before electing (choosing) to go to court.
+Checklist: Things to consider before applying to have your fine heard in court.

 You can ask for a review before electing to go to court.